25 Golden Blonde Hair Color Ideas That Will Make You Glow (Without the Brassiness)

 For those who love big, bold blonde but still want it to feel wearable, this one delivers.
 Foilayage combines the brightness of foils with the softness of balayage, giving you that lived-in, salon-fresh finish.

-The creamy golden tone is lifted through the mid-lengths and ends, keeping your natural base intact which makes upkeep way easier.
+The creamy golden tone is lifted through the mid-lengths and ends, keeping your natural base intact, which makes upkeep way easier.
 Great for medium to thick hair, as it creates contrast and movement.
-Just make sure you’re using a bond-repair treatment weekly to maintain strength post-lightening.
+Run the K18 Leave-In Molecular Repair Mask through towel-dried hair after every foilayage service to rebuild bonds.

 Woman with black top showing her creamy golden foilayage highlights